joshalbrecht/joshalbrecht.github.com/about.md

 - Finance (2 years on the Data team at Addepar)
 - Natural language processing (published multiple papers in the best computational linguistics journals)
 - User interfaces (designed a hybrid human/machine translation system, conducted user study and published paper)
+- Virtual reality (built multiple prototypes of a novel VR display)

 ### Current interests

 - Meeting new smart people
-- Virtual reality
-- Computer vision
-- Optics
 - Improving at life, programming, and everything
+- NLP and ML
+- Biology (synthetic and other very low level)

 Please [email me](mailto:{{ site.author.email }}) if you're interested in any of the above, especially if you live in the Bay area!